yufanghou/yufanghou.github.io/_pages/talks.md

 {% include base_path %}

 ## 2026
+- AI-Assisted Scientific Evaluation: Automated Reasoning for Conflicting Evidence and Misleading Claims.
+Invited talk at the HCAI&MMS group at the Institute of Computational Perception (Johannes Kepler University Linz), 22 January, 2026.
+- AI-Assisted Scientific Evaluation: Automated Reasoning for Conflicting Evidence and Misleading Claims.
+Invited lecture at Inter-University Organization Arts & Knowledges (the University of Salzburg and Mozarteum University), 21 January, 2026.
 - When Knowledge Conflicts: Modeling Scientific Evidence Synthesis and Investigating Intra-Memory Conflict in Language Models.
 Invited talk at UKP Lab, TU-Darmstadt, 15 January, 2026.